Kalispera Greece Amorgos.

 When dinner have been eaten and the wine have been enjoyed just finish the evening with a little stroll, perhaps drink a drink at a bar or just enjoy the stillness and the night black sky filled with stars, and then go home and sleep and dream happy dreams.
 If this sounds like your style, also you will love Amorgos.

 You can read more about Amorgos via the links at the enda of this page.
-A short summary of the information comes here:

 Getting here is easy.
 It is best to fly to Santorini and then go on by speedboat directly to Amorgos.
 If there are no speadboat from Santorini, go on by ferry to Naxos and change ferry there to Amorgos.
 The small car ferry Express Skopelitis operates between Naxos and Amorgos almost every day during the season.
 You can also fly to Athens and go on by ferry to Amorgos from Athens' port at Piraeus.